 Today’s technology in cars and trucks focuses on easier and safer driving.
 We have lane departure warnings, backup cameras, and automated emergency brakes.
 All of these technologies are helpful and well-intentioned, but the number of accidents hasn’t really gone down.
 Why?

 As helpful as this new safety equipment is, modern technology also provides more things to distract drivers.
 And it is driver behavior that truly determines how safe the roads will be.
-In many cases, drivers can now take parts of driving-the blind spot, backing up, steering straight in bad weather - for granted because they feel that the safety technology will cover them.
+In many cases, drivers can now take parts of driving for granted - their blind spots, backing up, steering straight in bad weather - because they feel that the safety technology will cover them.
 They can text or mess with picking a song on their phone instead of paying attention to these details that could easily cause an accident.

 Truck drivers especially also need to remain vigilant about driving defensively and watching civilian drivers.
 Just because you are driving as safe as you can doesn’t mean everybody else will.
-Normal drivers will probably continue to do many of the same things, taking more and more risks, while on the road to entertain themselves or grab little rewards like shaving a few minutes off of travel time.
-It’s more important than ever that truck drivers be on the lookout for those people whose eyes or hands are not where they are supposed to be.
+Normal drivers will probably continue to do many of the same things - entertaining themselves with their phones or speeding so they can shave a few minutes off their travel time.
+It’s more important than ever that truck drivers be on the lookout for those people whose eyes or hands are not where they’re supposed to be.